Statistical hypothesis test: History

-Choice of null hypothesis

-Paul Meehl has argued that the epistemological importance of the choice of null hypothesis has gone largely unacknowledged.
-When the null hypothesis is predicted by theory, a more precise experiment will be a more severe test of the underlying theory.
-When the null hypothesis defaults to "no difference" or "no effect", a more precise experiment is a less severe test of the theory that motivated performing the experiment.
-An examination of the origins of the latter practice may therefore be useful:

 1778: Pierre Laplace compares the birthrates of boys and girls in multiple European cities.
 He states: "it is natural to conclude that these possibilities are very nearly in the same ratio".
 Thus, the null hypothesis in this case that the birthrates of boys and girls should be equal given "conventional wisdom".

 1900: Karl Pearson develops the chi squared test to determine "whether a given form of frequency curve will effectively describe the samples drawn from a given population."
 Thus the null hypothesis is that a population is described by some distribution predicted by theory.
 He uses as an example the numbers of five and sixes in the Weldon dice throw data.

 1904: Karl Pearson develops the concept of "contingency" in order to determine whether outcomes are independent of a given categorical factor.
 Here the null hypothesis is by default that two things are unrelated (e.g. scar formation and death rates from smallpox).
 The null hypothesis in this case is no longer predicted by theory or conventional wisdom, but is instead the principle of indifference that led Fisher and others to dismiss the use of "inverse probabilities".

+The concept of an alternative hypothesis in testing was devised by Jerzy Neyman and Egon Pearson, and it is used in the Neyman–Pearson lemma.
+It forms a major component in modern statistical hypothesis testing.
+However it was not part of Ronald Fisher's formulation of statistical hypothesis testing, and he opposed its use.
+In Fisher's approach to testing, the central idea is to assess whether the observed dataset could have resulted from chance if the null hypothesis were assumed to hold, notionally without preconceptions about what other models might hold.
+Modern statistical hypothesis testing accommodates this type of test since the alternative hypothesis can be just the negation of the null hypothesis.